 Cruises are perfect for all ages as there are tons of activities for the kids to choose from too.

 If you have one cruise holiday planned this year then Spectrum’s Single Trip Travel Insurance offers the perfect solution with its low cost, high value cover.
 There’s no upper age limit and you can cover trips up to 100 days in length.
+Just remember to add the Cruise Extension during the quote process, to ensure you are covered for cruising.

 If you have more trips planned over the next 12 months then take a look at Spectrum’s Annual Multi-Trip cover.
+Again, don’t forget to add the Cruise Extension during the quote process, to ensure you are covered for cruising.

 Why Choose Spectrum Travel Insurance?